SokuDev/SokuMods/README.md

 **Load SokuRoll automatically.**

 *This mod uses a configuration file in its module directory, not the `SokuRoll.ini` in the main game folder.
 This mod does not require installing SokuRoll (does not require `SokuRoll.dll` and `SokuRoll.ini`).*

+### th123e

+**Translate the game to English.**

+*This mod translates the game from Japanese to English.
+It is a replacement for the legacy `th123e.exe` loader file with identical functionality.*

+*This module does not have a configuration file.*

 ### UPnPNat